msantos/icsevent/README.md

   If no events are found, icsevent will exit immediately by default and be restarted by the supervisor, polling the calendar service every second.

-  The `--wait-min` option would limit the rate of polling to 1/30 minutes.
+  Setting the value of the `--wait-min` option to "30m" limits the rate of polling to 1 connection every 30 minutes.

 # EXAMPLES